-Serbia prioritises digitalization, Al and other emerging technologies with a strong political support, leading to increased budget and legislative efforts.
+Serbia prioritises digitalization, AI and other emerging technologies with a strong political support, leading to increased budget and legislative efforts.
+However, cross-border e-government cooperation remains limited.
 Other issues include a) lack of user-centred approach in designing digital services making them less accessible and inclusive and b) diminishing interest in platforms aimed at transparency, accountability, citizen engagement, and participation.